2Cautions in the Use of Aids to Navigation

 Continuous Improvement

 The Canadian Coast Guard continuously strives to improve efficiencies in the provision of the Canadian aids to navigation system.
 In some instances, these efficiencies are achieved through the use and implementation of new products and technologies.
-These include, but are not limited to, changes in the use of plastic buoys rather than steel; and the use of LED lanterns.
+These include but are not limited to changes in the use of plastic buoys rather than steel, the use of LED lanterns, and electronic aids.
 Mariners are advised that every effort has been made by the Canadian Coast Guard to ensure that new equipment provides safe and reliable aids to navigation systems.
-If there are any concerns, please contact the Aids to Navigation Superintendent in your region.
+If there are any concerns, please contact the Superintendent, Aids to Navigation in your region.

 Atlantic Region